Identity and mission

 Messiah College sets standards for excellence in NCAA Division III college programs while developing the Christian character of its athletes.
 Our athletes turn in All-American performances and have been featured in USA Today, Sports Illustrated, nytimes.com, NCAA.com and on national network television.

-- The Falcons had nine student-athletes earn College Sports Information Directors of America (CoSIDA) Academic All-District honors in the 2012-2013 season for maintaining at least a 3.3 GPA and playing at least 50 percent of their team’s games at a primary position.
-Five of the recognized student-athletes went on to be named All-Americans, the most-ever for Messiah in a single year.
+- The Falcons had eight student-athletes earn College Sports Information Directors of America (CoSIDA) Academic All-District honors in the 2013-2014 season for maintaining at least a 3.3 GPA and playing at least 50 percent of their team’s games at a primary position.
+Five of the recognized student-athletes went on to be named All-Americans, tying the most-ever for Messiah in a single year.

 - In 2010, Chris Heisey '08 debuted with the Cincinnati Reds, becoming the first Messiah alumnus to play in the major leagues.